 - With ziplining, you can build an entire scrapbook.
 It is the ultimate thrill for familes – flying like a bird over the land.

 - More than 60 movies have been filmed on Kauai and you can cover all the cinematic highlights with a movie tour.
-Choose a mini-bus along the coast or a 4x4 into the rugged interior of the island and live out your movie fantasies.
+Choose a mini-bus or a 4x4 and take in the sights while you cruise along the coast and ride the roads into the rugged interior of the island to live out your movie fantasies.

 - The water activities at hotels can be entertaining, but hit the beaches for the ultimate playground.
-Play with the turtles at Poipu Beach.
 Explore the tide pools at Salt Pond Beach Park.
-And visit Makua Beach, an aquarium during the summer months, where underwater caverns, catherdrals and tropical fish play.
+And visit Makua Beach, an aquarium during the summer months, where underwater caverns and cathedrals can be explored and tropical fish play.

 The food of Kauai will be heaven to your taste buds.
 Enjoy the savory with plate lunches, saimin, taro burgers and teriyaki beef sticks.
 But make sure to save room for the sweets - shave ice, pineapple and mango smoothies, lilikoi sorbet, coconut ice cream.
 Enjoy the island’s roadside fruit stands, where fresh chilled coconut can be cracked and served on the spot.
 No need to worry about calories on vacation!